Updated: Aug 5, 2022

-It’s a well-known fact that journalists and communication specialists live in worlds far apart.
+It’s a well-known fact that journalists and comms specialists live in worlds far apart.
 While the first try to cater to their readership, the second are forever coming up with new ideas that they just scribbled on a notepad.
-The space in between both worlds is a dark treacherous one strewn with obstacles.
+Needless to say, the space in between both worlds is strewn with obstacles.

 Thankfully, a solution exists that enables communication specialists to present their thoughts and views on topics of interest to journalists.
 This approach is called a strategic narrative.